 The Office of Animal Welfare at University of Virginia is responsible for ensuring that animal research is conducted in the most humane manner possible and in full compliance with all relevant regulations and policies.
 The University prides itself on its animal care and use program and strives for research excellence while fully utilizing the 3 R's of animal alternatives.
 Formal training in the care and use of research animals is an integral component of our animal research program, and is not only good practice but is required by federal regulations.
-In order to meet this need, the Office of Animal Welfare has developed a multi-component program consisting of classroom seminars, web-based training, hands-on workshops, training CDs, and individualized training as needed.
+In order to meet this need, the Office of Animal Welfare has developed a multi-component program consisting of classroom seminars, web-based training, hands-on workshops and individualized training as needed.

 Did you know?

 Both the PHS Policy and Animal Welfare Regulations state that the research facility is responsible for ensuring that all personnel conducting procedures on research animals are appropriately qualified and trained in these procedures.